maxwolf621/Notes/SpringNote/OauthUser/Oauth2Filter.md

 ```

-#### Conclusion of the filters
+## Conclusion of the filters

 1. `OAuth2AuthorizationRequestResolver` resolves the (`HttpServletRequest`) request from client.
 If the httpServletRequest `!= null`, it returns an instance of `OAuth2AuthorizationRequest` including `client_id`, `state`, `redirect_uri` ...

 2. Store the valid `OAuth2AuthorizationRequest` via `authorizationRequestRepository.saveAuthorizationRequest` to the client's(spring application) session
-   > Authorization Server can look up authorization request's attribute `state` in the httpSession to compare with `state` from client's request to prevent the csrf attack
+**Authorization Server can look up authorization request's attribute `state` in the http Session to compare with `state` from client's request to prevent the csrf attack**

-3. (If retured `OAuth2AuthorizationRequest` instance is not `null`)，filter will call `response.sendRedirect` method (to the Authorized Endpoint)
+3. (If return `OAuth2AuthorizationRequest` instance is not `null`), filter will call `response.sendRedirect` method (to the Authorized Endpoint)
-   > `OAuth2AuthorizationRequest` sent the frontend's response to redirect browser to the authorized page for the user entering password/email ..etc to be authenticated by Loginfilter
+   > `OAuth2AuthorizationRequest` sent the frontend's response to redirect browser to the authorized page for the user entering password/email ..etc to be authenticated by Login filter